 Stuf Storage Listed by fulcrumsec Ransomware Group

-[AI generated] Stuf Storage is a US-based company operating in the self-storage industry.
+Stuf Storage is a US-based company operating in the self-storage industry.
 It offers on-demand, flexible storage solutions primarily in urban markets, allowing customers to rent storage units without long-term commitments.
 The company focuses on converting underutilized urban spaces such as basements and parking structures into storage facilities.
 Stuf operates across several major US cities and targets city dwellers seeking convenient, accessible storage options.

 On May 8, 2026, self-storage provider Stuf Storage appeared on the leak site of the fulcrumsec ransomware group.
-The company, which rents flexible urban storage units in basements and parking structures across major US cities, had internal files exfiltrated after a ransomware attack.
+The company, which rents flexible urban storage units in basements and parking structures across major US cities, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of customers affected remains unknown, anyone who has used Stuf Storage, provided personal information, or shared payment details with the company could have their data now at risk.

 Public reporting indicates that fulcrumsec listed Stuf Storage on its dark-web leak site on May 8, 2026.
 The data consists of internal files exfiltrated during a ransomware incident.
 No confirmed total of exposed records has been published, and the precise contents of the files have not been independently verified by third parties.
 The leak site is hosted on an onion address and is tracked by ransomware monitoring services such as ransomware.live.